Introduction

 This package is intended to provide a simple way to post-process CFD simulation data for medical devices with the objective of predicting hemolysis, i.e., red blood cell damage.
 In particular, it supports the following functionalities:

-4. Interpolating arbitrary other fields to the RBC pathlines
+Interpolating arbitrary fields to the RBC pathlines, e.g., the velocity gradient

-5. Computing various stress-based and strain-based measures of RBC shear
+Computing various stress-based and strain-based measures of RBC strain

 The package is written in Python and uses VTK to process the CFD data.
 As a result, the package can import CFD data from any solver that can export to VTK.
 For all other solvers, the package supports the import of pathline data from a CSV file.
 The only requirement is that velocity gradient data is available along the pathlines.
 Then the functionalities 5 and 6 are available.